Spinal Injury Claims

 Am I eligible to make a claim?

 In order to make a successful claim and be awarded compensation following your spinal injury, your solicitor will need to prove liability for your injury as well as the severity of your symptoms.
-Our solicitors will work closely with you to gather as much evidence as possible to prove that the defendant was responsible for you sustaining your injuries, as well as demonstrating how much the injury has impacted on your life and abilities to live and function as your previously did.
+Your solicitor will work closely with you to gather as much evidence as possible to prove that the defendant was responsible for you sustaining your injuries, as well as demonstrating how much the injury has impacted on your life and abilities to live and function as your previously did.

 Spinal cord injuries can be classified into three different types depending on the location of the injury, they are: